Sorry Haters, Scott Disick and Sofia Richie Are Still Going Strong

 "Sofia spends a lot of time at Scott's house and has really gotten to know the kids," the first insider told E!
 News.
 "It's a very comfortable situation now, but wasn't always easy.
 Kourtney has recently been more open about Sofia coming around the kids, and has also let [boyfriend] Younes [Bendjima] do the same.
 It's a mutual situation and everyone seems happy about it.
 Sofia doesn't try and act like a ‘stepmom' and doesn't want to ever impose on Kourtney but she definitely takes the role most days."

-The source says Sofia and Scott like to do "normal activities" with the kids, like going out to dinner and visiting the trampoline park.
+The source said Sofia and Scott like to do "normal activities" with the kids, like going out to dinner and visiting the trampoline park.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.